PushpaBuddharaju/Business-Analysis-using-Scaled-Classic-models-database/README.md

 ### 5️⃣ Recommendations:
 -  Use customer data to identify low-credit-limit customers who may be interested in scaled classic models and offer them personalized discounts or incentives.
-- To attract more customers, cities with lower customer bases should implement targeted marketing and promotional offers.
+- To attract more customers, the company should implement targeted marketing and promotional offers in the cities with the lowest customer bases.
 - To capitalize on the growing demand for classic cars and the declining interest in trains, it is recommended to decrease train production and increase classic car production.